ExaScience/elprep/README.md

 Sorting is done after filtering.

+### Unix pipes

+elPrep is compatible with unix pipes and allows using /dev/stdin and /dev/stdout as input or output sources. elPrep assumes that input and output on /dev/stdin and /dev/stdout are in .sam format.

+### Using .bam or .cram

+elPrep uses SAMtools for compression and decompression of .bam and .cram files.
+When the user specifies the input or ouput to be in .bam or .cram, a call to SAMtools is generated to compress or decompress the data.
+The SAMtools and elPrep commands are connected via unix pipes to avoid generating intermediate files.

+For example, when the user executes the following elPrep command:

+	 elprep input.bam output.bam

+The actual command that is executed is the following:

+	samtools view -h input.bam /dev/stdout | elprep /dev/stdin /dev/stdout | samtools view -b -o output.bam /dev/stdin

+elPrep may pass additional parameters to SAMtools which are not shown above, for example for setting the number of compression threads.
+You are, of course, free to specify the SAMtools commands for .bam/.cram conversion manually in your own scripts.

+### .cram Conversion Options

+When specifying that the output is in .cram format, it is required to specify the reference file to be used for the .cram compression via one of the --reference-t or --reference-T options.

+### --reference-T reference-fasta

+A fasta format reference file used by SAMtools for .cram compression, optionally compressed with bgzip and indexed by samtools faidx. elPrep uses it to fill in the "-T" option when calling the samtools view command for converting to .cram.

+For example, when the user executes the following elPrep command:

+	 elprep input.sam output.cram --reference-T ucsc.hg19.fasta

+The actual command that is executed is the following:

+	 elprep input.sam /dev/stdout | samtools view -C -T ucsc.hg19.fasta -o output.cram /dev/stdin

+elPrep may pass additional options to the SAMtools command shown above.

+See the [SAMtools manual](http://www.htslib.org/man/samtools/) for more documentation on .cram conversion and the "-T" option to the view command in particular.

+### --reference-t reference-fai

+A tab-delimited file, where a first column lists the reference names and a second column lists the lengths of those references; for example, a .fai file generated with samtools faidx. elPrep uses it to fill in the "-t" option when calling the samtools view command for converting to .cram.

+For example, when the user executes the following elPrep command:

+	 elprep input.sam output.cram --reference-t ucsc.hg19.fai

+The actual command that is executed is the following:

+	 elprep input.sam /dev/stdout | samtools view -C -t ucsc.hg19.fai -o output.cram /dev/stdin

+elPrep may pass additional options to the SAMtools command shown above.

+See the [SAMtools manual](http://www.htslib.org/man/samtools/) for more documentation on .cram conversion and the "-t" option to the view command in particular.

 ## Filter Command Options

 ### --replace-reference-sequences file

 This filter is used for replacing the header of a .sam/.bam/.cram file by a new header.
 The new header is passed as a single argument following the command option.
-The format of the new header can either be a .dict file, e.g. ucsc.hg19.dict from the GATK bundle, or another .sam/.bam/.cram file from which you wish to extract the new header.
+The format of the new header can either be a .dict file, for example ucsc.hg19.dict from the GATK bundle, or another .sam/.bam/.cram file from which you wish to extract the new header.

-All alignments in the input file that do not map to a chromosome that is present in the new header, are removed.
-Therefore there must be some overlap between the old and the new header for this command option to be meaningful.
-The option is typically used to reorder the reference sequence dictionary in the header, e.g. to reflect the order required by GATK.
+All alignments in the input file that do not map to a chromosome that is present in the new header are removed.
+Therefore, there should be some overlap between the old and the new header for this command option to be meaningful.
+The option is typically used to reorder the reference sequence dictionary in the header, for example to reflect the order required by GATK.

 Replacing the header of a .sam/.bam/.cram file may destroy the sorting order of the file.
-In this case, the sorting order in the header is set to "unknown" by elPrep in the output file (cf. the so tag).
+In this case, the sorting order in the header is set to "unknown" by elPrep in the output file (cf. the 'so' tag).

 ### --filter-unmapped-reads [strict]

 Removes all alignments in the input file that are unmapped.
-An alignment is determined unmapped when bit 0x4 of its FLAG is set, conform the SAM specification.
+An alignment is determined unmapped when bit 0x4 of its FLAG is set, conforming to the SAM specification.

-There user may additionally speficy the *strict* option:
+There user may additionally specify the *strict* option:

 * strict: Also removes alignments where the mapping position (POS) is 0 or where the reference sequence name (RNAME) is *.
-Such alignments are considered unmapped by the SAM speficication, but some alignment programs may not mark the FLAG of those alignments as unmapped.
-This option is recommended when you are targetting older versions of GATK (cf. GATK 1.6).
+Such alignments are considered unmapped by the SAM specification, but some alignment programs may not mark the FLAG of those alignments as unmapped.
+This option is recommended when you are targeting older versions of GATK (cf. GATK 1.6).

 ### --replace-read-group read-group-string

 This filter is replaces or adds read groups to the alignments in the input file.
-This command option takes a single argument, a string of the form "ID:group1 LB:lib1 PL:illumina PU:unit1 SM:sample1" where the names following ID:, PL:, PU:, etc. can be any user-chosen name conform the SAM specification.
+This command option takes a single argument, a string of the form "ID:group1 LB:lib1 PL:illumina PU:unit1 SM:sample1" where the names following ID:, PL:, PU:, etc. can be any user-chosen name conforming to the SAM specification.
 See SAM Format Specification Section 1.3 for details: The string passed here can be any string conforming to a header line for tag @RG, omitting the tag @RG itself, and using whitespace as separators for the line instead of TABs.

 ### --mark-duplicates [remove]

-This filter marks the duplicate reads in the input file by setting bit 0x400 of their FLAG conform the SAM specification.
-The algorithm underlying this option is the same as the one used in picard-tools.
+This filter marks the duplicate reads in the input file by setting bit 0x400 of their FLAG conforming to the SAM specification.
+The criteria underlying this option are the same as the ones used in Picard.

 The user may additionally pass the *remove* flag so that the duplicate reads are not written to the output file.